Aviation Models

 The F4F-4B was produced for Britain and was designated the Martlet IV.
 The principal difference from the US Navy version was the installation of Wright Cyclone GR-1820-G205A-3, driving a Hamilton Standard Hydromatic propeller.
 Performance was degraded compared to the F4F-4 with a maximum speed of 298 mph and service ceiling of 30,100 feet.
 Armament consisted of six Browning M-53A 0.50 inch machine guns installed in the wings.

 In mid-1942 Grumman was now concentrating its efforts on developing the heavier and more powerful F6F Hellcat and in early 1942, production of the F4F-4 was transferred to the Eastern Aircraft Division of General Motors, located in Linden, New Jersey.
 A contract was signed for 1,800 F4F-4s and designated the FM-1.
-This version was also delivered to Britian as the Martlet V. The main difference between the FM-1 and F4F-4 was that four 0.50 inch wing guns were installed with 430 rpg and loaded weight was increased by 75 lb.
+This version was also delivered to Britain as the Martlet V. The main difference between the FM-1 and F4F-4 was that four 0.50 caliber wing guns were installed with 430 rpg and loaded weight was increased by 75 lb.
 A total of 839 FM-1s were delivered to the US Navy and USMC by late 1943.

 The F4F-7 variant was a fixed-wing, long-range photographic reconnaissance version with a total fuel capacity of 555 US gallons.
 A camera replaced the reserve tank, and no armament was installed.
 An automatic pilot was installed and it had the highest loaded weight of all Wildcats at 10,328 lb.
-It had a maximum range of 3,700 miles and although orders for this type exceeded 100 orders, only twenty-one were built and it is believed that these airplanes were eventually converted to F4F-4s.15
+It had a maximum range of 3,700 miles and although orders for this type exceeded 100 orders, only 20 were built and it is believed that these airplanes were eventually converted to F4F-4s.11

 The FM-2 and Wildcat VI was developed from the XF4F-8, and first flew at Grumman Bethpage plant on November 8, 1942.
 (The name Martlet was abandoned in January 1944 to conform with US Navy Nomenclature.)
 This variant featured the Wright Cyclone R-1820-56 engine with a single-stage two-speed supercharger and new forged cylinder heads.
 The cylinder heads reduced the engine weight by 230 lb. and it produced 1,350 hp for takeoff.
 Some aircraft had water injection installed with -56W or -56 WA engines.
 Initially slotted flaps were installed, but these were replaced with the standard split flaps.
 The tail surfaces were increased to counteract the greater torque of the new more powerful engine.
 The empty weight was 530 lb. less than the F4F-4, which increased initial climb by nearly 1,000 ft./min and raised the service ceiling from 34,000 ft. to 36,000 ft.
 The main fuel tank capacity remained at 117 US gallons, but the reserve tank was eliminated.
 After the 2,401st FM-2 was built, fuel capacity was increased to 126 US gallons.
-Armament was four 0.50 inch wing mounted machine guns.
-The 3,301st FM-2 and later aircraft had provisions for six 5-inch rockets under the wings.16
+Armament was four 0.50 caliber wing mounted machine guns.
+The 3,301st FM-2 and later aircraft had provisions for six 5-inch rockets under the wings.

 In early 1943 a contract was awarded to General Motors for 1,265 FM-2 Wildcats and 340 of this variant were delivered to the FAA and it was designated as the Wildcat VI.
 No less than 4,437 of this variant were delivered to the US Navy.